Free Services for Senior Citizens

 Free In-Home Assistance

-Another option is Meals on Wheels, which offers nutritious meals to needy seniors who are homebound.
-There are dozens of local Meals on Wheels organizations in every state.
+Another option for in-home care is Meals on Wheels, which offers nutritious meals to needy and homebound seniors.
+Local Meals on Wheels organizations offer services across the U.S.

 Other Services

-Beyond the programs listed above, here are additional free services available to senior citizens:
+Beyond the programs listed above, here are a few additional free services available to senior citizens:

-With so many available resources, seniors can access vital services at little to no cost through government and non-profit organizations.
-These resources are designed to offer you financial assistance in your senior years so you can live more comfortably.
+With so many available resources, seniors can access vital services at little to no cost through government and nonprofit organizations.
+These resources are designed to offer you financial assistance so you can live more comfortably in your senior years.